EcoJulia/Diversity.jl/docs/diversity.md

 This package is in beta now, but is cross-validated against our R package [boydorr/rdiversity][rdiversity-url], which is developed independently, so please [raise an issue][issues-url] if you find any problems.
-The phylogenetics submodule in particular is currently under heavy development.

-Version 0.3, which has been recently released, has significant breaking changes to the standard interface for calculating diversity and especially to the output format to provide consistency with our R package [rdiversity][rdiversity-url].
-In particular, we now use a DataFrame as the common output format for all of the diversity calculations.
-The code is certainly not optimised for speed at the moment due to the substantial changes that have happened to it under the hood.
+We now use a DataFrame as the common output format for all of the diversity calculations to provide consistency with our R package [rdiversity][rdiversity-url].
+The code is certainly not optimised for speed at the moment due to the substantial changes that have happened to it under the hood, and the Phylogenetics submodule is also new, and may need further improvements.

-Older interfaces have been deprecated, and will be removed in v0.4.
+Version 0.4, which has been recently released, has significant breaking changes to the underlying code, whuch mean it is no longer compatible with Julia v0.5.
+It is periodically working with Julia nightly and I aim to keep it that way (though other packages need to be updated too).
+Older interfaces from v0.2 have been removed in v0.4.

 ## Install